Earth-Friendly

 from founder & floral designer, kim bryan

-My entire life I’ve been drawn to two things: nature, and the written word.
+My entire life I’ve been drawn to the natural world.

-As a child in the Pacific Northwest I split my time between a small suburban farm with horses, the forest, flowers and the nearby sound — and my family’s vineyards on the dry, desert-like other side of the state, in eastern Washington.
+As a child in the Pacific Northwest I split my time between a small suburban farm with horses, the forest, flowers and the nearby sound — and my family’s vineyards on the dry, shrub-steppe side of the state, in eastern Washington.

-During the long, hot summers hoeing thistles and tying in grapevines, I created poems and stories in my head, and learned the power of up-close nature observation: the way a leaf feels in the cool damp of early morning; how a single yellow flower can make a tired person’s face transform into the most beautiful of smiles.
-I’ve always been struck by how similar words and plants can be: they both can make you feel, powerfully.
+During the long, hot summers hoeing thistles and tying in grapevines, I learned the power of up-close nature observation: the way a leaf feels in the cool damp of early morning; how a single yellow flower can make a tired person’s face transform into the most beautiful of smiles.
+I’ve always been struck by how plants can make you feel, powerfully.
 They evoke emotion.
 They can calm, they can heal, and they can connect.
-I knew one day I wanted to bring the power of flowers and words together in a way that resonated on a deep level.
+I knew one day I wanted to bring the power of flowers to light.

-Ultimately this journey led me to floral design coupled with floriography: the language of flowers.
+Ultimately this journey led me to earth-friendly floral design .

 The Journal: words and flowers